 Physical Growth and Sexual Maturation of Adolescents

 If the timing of growth is not typical, particularly in a boy whose physical development is delayed or a girl whose development occurs early, emotional stress is likely.
-Most boys who grow slowly eventually attain normal height.
-However, adolescents whose growth is delayed or abnormal (see Short Stature) should be evaluated to rule out diseases and other physical causes and be given reassurance if the evaluation is negative.
+Most boys who grow slowly eventually attain normal height (see Constitutional Delay of Puberty).
+However, adolescents whose growth is delayed or abnormal (see Short Stature in Children) should be evaluated by doctors to rule out diseases and other physical causes and be given reassurance.

-In boys, sexual changes begin (see Figure: Milestones in Sexual Development) with enlargement of the scrotum and testes, followed by lengthening of the penis.
+In boys, sexual changes begin with enlargement of the scrotum and testes, followed by lengthening of the penis (see Puberty in Boys).
 Next, pubic hair appears.
 Armpit and facial hair appears about 2 years after pubic hair.
 The growth spurt usually begins a year after the testes start enlarging.
 Boys in the United States typically have their first ejaculation between 12½ years and 14 years of age, about 1 year after penis growth accelerates.
-Young adolescent boys often have slight enlargement of the breasts that usually resolves within several years.
+Young adolescent boys often have slight enlargement of the breasts (gynecomastia) that usually resolves within several years.

-In most girls, breast budding is the first sign of sexual maturation (see Figure: Milestones in Sexual Development), followed closely by the start of the growth spurt.
+In most girls, breast budding is the first sign of sexual maturation, followed closely by the start of the growth spurt (see Puberty in Girls).
 Shortly after that, pubic and armpit hair appears.
 Menstruation typically begins about 2 years after breast development starts and when growth in height slows after reaching its peak velocity.
 In the United States, most girls start their period at 12 or 13 years of age, but there is a wide range.